vim-erlang/vim-erlang-runtime/README.md

 Success || echo Failure`.
 If the environment variable `VADER_OUTPUT_FILE` is set, the results are written to this file.

-To test the code with only the wanted plugins loaded and without a vimrc, a similar command as for testing indentation can be run from the command line.
-The command below does the following, assuming that you are standing in the `test`
+To test the code with only the wanted plugins loaded and without a vimrc, you can go to the `test` directory and execute the following command:
-directory:

-- Starts Vim with nocompatible set and without sourcing any vimrc.
-- Puts the directory above the current one, i.e. the root directory of this repo, first in the runtimepath, such that the ftplugin, indent etc. from this repo are sourced first.
-Then the regular runtime path is added and finally the path to where vader is installed is added (this will be different depending on which plugin manager you use, the path below is where vim-plug puts it).
-- Sources the vader plugin file so that the `Vader` command can be used.
-- Enables using filetype specific settings and indentation.
-- Runs all vader test files found in the current directory and then exits Vim.
-- Echoes `Success` if all test cases pass, else `Failure`.

 ```bash
 vim -N -u NONE \